Loss to Suns is more of the same story for Timberwolves

 After not scoring in the first quarter, Paul had 15 in the second quarter.

-The Wolves' familiar third-quarter struggles appeared in the opening minutes of the third quarter as the Suns opened up a 12-point lead, their largest of the night to that point.
-That prompted Finch to call an early timeout and the Wolves got back on solid footing thanks to Towns, who had 13 in the third.
+The Wolves' familiar third-quarter struggles appeared in the opening minutes of the quarter as the Suns opened a 12-point lead, their largest to that point.
+That prompted coach Chris Finch to call an early timeout and the Wolves got back on solid footing thanks to Towns, who had 13 in the third.
 But the Wolves never got the lead back.